pravega/pravega-operator/README.md

 ## Usage

-### Install the operator
+### Install the Operator

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](#installation-on-google-kubernetes-engine).

-Run the following command to install the `PravegaCluster` custom resource definition (CRD), create the `pravega-operator` service account, roles, bindings, and the deploy the operator.
+Run the following command to install the `PravegaCluster` custom resource definition (CRD), create the `pravega-operator` service account, roles, bindings, and the deploy the Operator.

 ```
 $ kubectl create -f deploy
 ```

-Verify that the Pravega operator is running.
+Verify that the Pravega Operator is running.

 ```
 $ kubectl get deploy